ATNoG/WSGW/README.md

 ## Samples and Examples

 We provide some samples and examples.
-Several arduino sketch, webpages and a systemd service can be found [here](samples).
+Several Arduino sketches, web pages and a systemd service can be found [here](samples).

 ## Authors